rohrerj/scion/doc/dev/design/FABRID.rst

 Control service
 ^^^^^^^^^^^^^^^^^

-The control plane for FABRID is responsible for parsing FABRID policies into corresponding data structures.
+The control service for FABRID is responsible for maintaining the by the AS-operator configured FABRID policies, intra-AS paths, and making them accessible for the routers, the endhosts and other remote control services.
+The policies are defined between interface pairs and for the last AS on the path also per interface - IP range pair.
-Through gRPC, border routers can query the control service for the list of supported policies per interface, as well as the mapping from policies to MPLS labels.
+Through gRPC, border routers can query the control service for the list of supported policies, as well as the mapping from policies to MPLS labels.
 Policies are disseminated to remote ASes through PCBs, which clients in the AS can query from their Path Servers.
 This policy information can also be requested directly from remote ASes over gRPC.